Festschrift for the Feast of St Gregory the Great, 12 March 2016.

 Hey, Christian Freedom, Adiaphora!
 No NT Rules About How To Worship!

 The New Testament lays down no order of service for Christian worship, and neither does Christ nor anyone else in the New Testament.
 Therefore we are free in these matters, there being no command from God about it.
-And therefore, as long as it preaches Jesus, a service is good, and to take it any farther than that stomps on our Christian freedom, shows an attachment to a simply human tradition, and therefore is a barrier to preaching Jesus to all people of any tradition, right?
+And therefore, a service is good as long as it preaches Jesus, and to take it any farther than that stomps on our Christian freedom, shows an attachment to a simply human tradition, and therefore is a barrier to preaching Jesus to all people of any tradition.
+Right?

 Now how's that?

 Here's how's that.
-The fact is, the idea that liturgy etc are "indifferent things", sometimes called by the Greek word for that, adiaphora, things not found in Scripture and neither commanded nor forbidden in Scripture, and that therefore worship is something we are free to do as we see fit in light of what seems to work best for us, is an idea that itself is not found in Scripture but comes from human philosophy, and, Scripture commands against it!
+The fact is, the idea that liturgy etc are "indifferent things", sometimes called by the Greek word for that, adiaphora, things not found in Scripture and neither commanded nor forbidden in Scripture, and that therefore worship is something we are free to do as we see fit in light of what seems to work best for us, is an idea that ALSO is not found in Scripture, but comes from human philosophy, and, Scripture commands against it!

 The Original Adiaphora.